 Meditation therapy for teens is the practice of quietly noticing our thoughts and feelings, and remaining aware and open to the present moment.
 Mindfulness is the ability to do so while engaged in an activity or interacting with others.

 Daily meditation has been proven to offer neuroplasticity benefits and improvements in brain chemistry.
-If your teen has suffered from trauma or substance use issues, the maturation of their prefrontal cortex, or frontal lobe, may have been stunted, and meditation can aid in its repair.
+If your teen has suffered from trauma, the maturation of their prefrontal cortex, or frontal lobe, may have been stunted, and meditation can aid in its repair.
 The prefrontal cortex is responsible for making mature decisions, so it is imperative that it is allowed to fully mature, thereby giving your teen the best possible chance of getting better.